766b/GWvW_Overlay/README.md

 Changes
 ============
+(05/04/2014)
+- For the logitech Color LCD keyboards, it is now possible to change the current map using up & down keys

 (30/03/2014)
 - Added support for the Logitech G19 (should also work with every other Logitech keyboard with a color screen)
 - Added cyclic navigation for the tabs of the color LCD applet